chophilip21/chophilip21.github.io/_posts/programming/python/2021-04-17-restapi_part1.md

 <figcaption>OSI models can be interpreted in both directions, depending on who you are (sender vs receiver) </figcaption>
 </figure>

-OSI model explains concepts related to computer systems communicating over network. **A communication protocol is a system of rules (contract) that allows two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
-An architecture is how to best organize these protocols to create an efficient application.** REST (REpresentational State Transfer) is an architecture style (concept, not a contract), so it does not technically belong to OSI model according to the author.
+The well known seven layers of OSI model explain the concepts related to computer systems communicating over network. **A communication protocol is a system of rules (contract) that allows two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
+An architecture is how to best organize these protocols to create an efficient application.** REST (REpresentational State Transfer) is an architecture style (concept, not a contract), so it does not technically belong to OSI model.
 You can say it's imaginary layer 8 talking to layer 7.
 In application development, the only protocol that really belongs to the OSI application layer is HTTP protocol.
 But, you can picture everything like this:

 - REST (Architecture, say layer 8.)
 - HTTP (protocol.
 Layer 7.)